 Matthew 6:25-34, NLT

-But most importantly, like a snapdragon (or a lily or wildflower or what have you), I’m learning how to grow and live today in the bounteous grace and provision of my Lord.
+But most importantly, like a snapdragon (or a lily or wildflower), I’m learning to grow and live each day in the bounteous grace and provision of my Lord.

-So, please join me while I strive to feed and clothe my family, all while remembering that our Father in Heaven knows (even better than I do) what we need and that I can trust Him.
+So, please join me while I strive to navigate this life, all while remembering that our Father in Heaven knows (even better than I do) what we need and that I can trust Him.

 I’m a Midwestern transplant living in Upstate New York, but I did a stint in Texas in between, so I might throw you off by slipping in an occasion “y’all.”
 As a wife and mom, currently at home with our two little girls, I mostly try to keep my family clothed, fed, clean, safe, and active in their world.

 In the midst of these “real world” demands of life, though, my main goal remains keeping Jesus Christ and his Kingdom first.
 Each day I’m learning how to hear His voice in the chaos, do the work He sets before me, and allow Him to shape me into the person He created me to be.

 A little bit more:

 - I grew up in a very rural setting in the Midwestern United States; the nearest four-lane highway is 20 miles away and there’s one grocery store in town.
 I traveled and experienced lots of different places growing up, but my expectations of “home” are still pretty quiet and low key.

 - My husband is a professional philosopher.
 (Seriously.)
 He’s working on his dissertation to finish his PhD right now.
 I’m immensely proud of him; what’s not to love about a man who thinks that someone should be contemplating life’s deepest, most important questions and sets himself to the task?
 However, The Philosopher* is also a great Daddy to our girls, a patient and forbearing husband who will fix the car, mow the lawn, scrub the kitchen floor and wash the dishes without being asked or complaining, and an all-around good guy.